ASKurz/blogdown/content/blog/2022-12-01-set-your-sigma-prior-when-you-know-very-little-about-your-sum-score-data/index.Rmarkdown.md

     ## 8    27     8     8     17.1               4.13
     ## 9    27     9     9     16.0               4.00

 If you’re in a total state of ignorance, it’s hard to know which one’s best.
-But I assert that in the right ballpark, here.
+But I think we’re in the right ballpark, here.

 ### Recap.